How to Attack Claims of Slurred Speech and Flushed Face

 Another approach that an Orange County DUI attorney might use is to seek testimony from the friends or family members who were with the defendant on the night of the arrest.
 The people who were riding in the car at the time, or those who spoke to the defendant right before he or she drove will have contemporaneous information regarding the clearness of the defendant’s speech.

-If you need an Orange County DUI attorney, please call Mike Coffey for a free consultation.
+If you need an Orange County DUI attorney, please call Mike the Law Office of Mike Coffey Attorney at Lawfor a free consultation.